How To Groom A Cat With The Right Tools: The Best Cat Brush, Clippers, and Nail Trimmers!

-Start trimming your cat’s nails from an early age to avoid painful wrestling matches in later years.
+Start trimming the nails from an early age to avoid painful wrestling matches in later years.
 Kitten claws are extremely sharp, and kittens often do not have the use of those claws totally under their control.
 They get caught on fabrics and cause kittens discomfort.
 Keeping kitten claws nice and short saves you and the kitten pain and trouble.

-Cats do not need to hate having their nails trimmed.
-Reward your cat for good behavior by tempting her with her favorite treats during trimming time.
+Reward her for good behavior by tempting her with her favorite treats during trimming time.
 Find a treat she cannot resist and reserve this treat especially for nail trimming.
-Your cat then associates this delicious delicacy with the necessary evil of a nail trim.
+She will then associates this delicious delicacy with the necessary evil of a nail trim.

 Grooming For Success

 Grooming your cat is a necessary part of being a pet parent.
 It can also be enjoyable.

 Follow these steps to make sure you and your feline friend have a safe and pain-free grooming relationship.

 Purchase the proper grooming tools to ensure you are getting the job done correctly.
 Grooming tools are affordable and long lasting, so there’s no reason to cheap out here.

 Now go out and spend some quality bonding time together!